nekotopia.io

 Sustainable Pace

 Growth is intentional.
-We add features and users at a pace we can support responsibly.
+We add features, regions, and users at a pace we can support responsibly.
+No VC, no growth-at-all-costs.

 Open Technology